 New York seems so long ago now.
 A distant memory.
 Yet, it was only a month ago Katy and I spent five days pretty much wandering to find food..and the pretty houses, and beaut sights too.
-But mainly for food right 😉 We had some incredible brunches, dinners, snacks and treats and drank at some of the cutest coffee shops and bars!
+But mainly for New York food right 😉 We had some incredible brunches, dinners, snacks and treats and drank at some of the cutest coffee shops and bars!
 Literally a week dreams are made of.

 My post on THE places to see, wander and explore (including where to stay) went up two weeks ago, so to continue sharing my New York journey, here are my fave picks covering brunch, lunch, dinner and treats; coffee and bars coming soon – there’s just so much for me to tell you about.
 Sit back, relax and be prepared to get hungry.
 If you get too much food envy, flights can be booked for as little as £300 with Norwegian 😉

 This is the first brunch stop we made on our trip.
 In fact, it was the first stop full stop.
 Setting president from the start.
 It’s a super cute plant-based restaurant with a handful of locations – it’s contemporary, minimalist, bright with plenty of foliage (New York sure had lots of this!).

 Food was fresh, vibrant and full of flavour.
 Just what we needed after a long haul flight.
 The menu had plenty of options I was dying to try.
 Both dishes we ordered (after much deliberation…the long haul flight definitely caused more indecision than normal) fantastic and delicious.
 ‘The Best Kale Salad’ ($18) (yes, that is what they named it), was crisp and crunchy with a fab mix of fruit and veg.
 The Plantain Party Bowl ($16), a beautiful mix of soft rice, black beans, red cabbage, slightly sweet plantain and creamy avocado.
 Service was friendly and fast.